Fresno Grizzlies Game Notes at Inland Empire

 EJ AND THE SB: Grizzlies' outfielder EJ Andrews Jr. has stolen nine bases this season, one in nine different games.
 Fresno is 9-0 when Andrews Jr. swipes a base with all nine games ending within four runs.
 Four of those nine games have ended with one-run Fresno wins.

-STAINE STARTS: Tonight, the Grizzlies hand the ball to righty Connor Staine.
-The 22-year-old is ranked as the Rockies #25 overall prospect on MLB.com and is considered to be an intriguing pitcher.
-You can read more about the UCF product on Page 2 of the Game Notes and Page 63 of the Media Guide.
+FRANZEN GETS THE NOD: Tonight, the Grizzlies hand the ball to lefty Caleb Franzen.
+The 22-year-old was a 12th round draft pick by the Rockies in 2022 out of the University of Portland.
+You can read more about Franzen on Page 2 of the Game Notes and Page 27 of the Media Guide.

 BIG CROWDS FOR GRIZZLIES STARTERS: This season, Grizzlies starting pitchers have enjoyed big crowds in their outings.
-RHP Jordy Vargas (13 starts, 58,383), LHP Caleb Franzen (14 starts, 58,225) and RHP Connor Staine (14 starts, 48,837) rank 1-2-3 in the California League in highest total attendance during their starts.
+RHP Jordy Vargas (13 starts, 58,383), LHP Caleb Franzen (14 starts, 58,225) and RHP Connor Staine (15 starts, 50,238) rank 1-2-3 in the California League in highest total attendance during their starts.
 Vargas (13 starts, 4,491) and Franzen (14 starts, 4,159) rank 2-3 in highest average attendance, all behind former Grizzlies starter Joe Musgrove (1 start, 5,738).
 Musgrove made a rehab start with Lake Elsinore.
-(Credit to Cory Schwartz from Major League Baseball)
+(Credit to Cory Schwartz from Major League Baseball).

 SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a Minor League-leading 17 saves this season, putting him in a tie for 9th all-time (Manny Aybar, 2003) in the franchise's Top 10 single-season saves.
 Next up for Agnos are Cory Bailey (1999) and Heath Hembree (2014), who are tied for seventh all-time with 18 saves.